 This will set a fault code in the ECU.

 The fuse is located in the fuse box in the engine bay towards the front of the car.

 1) Check the differential pressure sensor is working correctly.

-2) Check that the pressure pipes are fitted the correct way round.
+2) Check that the pressure hoses are fitted the correct way round.

-3) Check the pressure pipes for splits & blockages.
+3) Check the pressure hoses for splits & blockages.

 4) Check the fuel vaporiser is working correctly.